Mrauk U riot

-On 16 January 2018, a group of ethnic Rakhine locals in the town of Mrauk U, in Rakhine State, Myanmar, protested against a ban on an event which commemorated the 233rd anniversary of the Kingdom of Mrauk U's end.
-When the demonstration reached the local government office, some protesters began to riot, prompting police to fire into the crowd.
-Seven protesters were killed, whilst twelve others were wounded.
-Authorities later stated that the decision to switch from rubber bullets to live ammunition was in response to protesters entering a government building and attempting to seize it.
+On 16 January 2018, a group of ethnic Rakhine locals in the town of Mrauk U in Rakhine State, Myanmar, protested against a ban on an event commemorating the 233rd anniversary of the Kingdom of Mrauk U's end.
+When the demonstration reached the local government office, some protesters began to riot and stormed the building.
+Responding policemen fired warning shots and then into the crowd after some protesters allegedly attempted to seize two policemen's firearms.
+Seven protesters were killed and twelve others were wounded.

 Background

 An annual event commemorating the 233rd anniversary of the Kingdom of Mrauk U's dissolution was planned to take place at 6:00 pm (MMT) on 16 January 2018.
-It was organised by a local charity, and planned to have Aye Maung, a prominent Rakhine politician and member of the Pyithu Hluttaw, as a speaker.
+It was organised by a local charity and planned to have Aye Maung, a prominent Rakhine politician and member of the Pyithu Hluttaw, as a speaker.
 Organisers had their event permit approved by Mrauk U's Department of Archaeology and Cultural Heritage Conservation on 8 January, but Border Affairs Minister Phone Tint banned it and superseded the department's decision a day before the event, demanding that the organisers resubmit their permit after concerns regarding peaceful assembly and the location of the event on a national heritage site.

 Riot

 Hundreds of event attendees marched towards Mrauk U's police station at 7:00 pm on 16 January 2018, later joined by thousands of protesters, demanding that the event be allowed to take place.
 According to eyewitnesses, the group arrived at the police station thirty minutes later and began negotiating with policemen for 20 minutes, until the police told them that the district administration officials had banned the event and that there was nothing they could do.
 As a result, attendees and protesters began marching towards the district administration office.

 At 9:30 pm, protesters reportedly began shouting slogans in support of the event and against the authorities who banned it in front of the office building.
 Word spread that protesters had been arrested inside the building, and protesters began climbing over the surrounding fences.
 Police fired warning shots at the protesters and used megaphones to demand that the crowd disperse.
-According to the authorities, some protesters allegedly attempted to grab the firearms of two policemen, and 4,000 people began storming the office building and destroying property.
-The police responded by firing live ammunition at the crowd, killing seven protesters and wounding twelve.
+According to the authorities, the situation escalated when 4,000 people stormed the office building and began destroying property.
+Some protesters allegedly attempted to grab the firearms of two policemen, prompting police to fire into the crowd, killing seven protesters and wounding twelve others.
 According to eyewitnesses and wounded protesters, policemen fired from both in front of and behind the crowd.